 Welcome back for part two of our ten part series!

 In our last post, we talked about Velocity.
 Today we are talking about reverse IP (internet protocol) address checks.
 If you have heard the term ‘IP’ before, but are not exactly sure what it means, the following explanation by Wikipedia really puts it in layman’s terms.
 IP Address: ‘A unique string of numbers separated by periods that identifies each computer attached to the Internet.’
 By tracking an IP address, merchants can determine exactly where a consumer is located in world.
 Curious individuals can experiment with tracking IP addresses as well at this website.
 Determining the location of an individual by IP is a critical step in determining if a purchase is fraudulent.
-So without further delay let’s discuss reverse IP address checks.
+So without further delay let’s discuss reverse IP tracking and address checks.